Lehlogonolo-Ledwaba/https-github.com-Lehlogonolo-Ledwaba/README.md

 # https-github.com-Lehlogonolo-Ledwaba
-# Hi, I'm Lehlogonolo Ledwaba 👋
+# I'm Lehlogonolo Ledwaba 👋

 I'm an Information Technology professional from Johannesburg, South Africa, with a Diploma in IT (Network Management) from IIE Rosebank College.
 I specialise in network infrastructure and AI-powered application development, and I'm currently completing the Stanford/DeepLearning.AI Machine Learning Specialisation on Coursera.